Last Updated: February 01, 2023

 - To compete for scholarships from NMSC.

-- To get an idea of what to expect for the official SAT exam and how to approach SAT effectively.
+- To understand what to expect for the official SAT exam and how to approach the SAT effectively.

 Cost of Taking PSAT

-The cost of the test is $18.
-The PSAT cost is to be paid to the school which conducts the test to complete the registration process for the test.
-Sometimes the schools might cover part of the cost that the student has to pay which will result in a relatively low amount.
+PSAT 10 and PSAT/NMSQT cost $18 each, while PSAT 8/9 cost $14 each.
+The PSAT cost is to be paid to the school that conducts the test to complete the registration process for the test.
+Sometimes, the schools might cover part of the cost that the student has to pay, which will result in a relatively low amount.
 Some other schools might charge additional amounts for administering the test on their premises.
-Kindly contact one’s school for further information regarding the same.
-The fee waiver facility is also available for 11th-grade students who are from low-income families.
-But this has to be sought after by the student through the counselor or the administrative departments within the school.
+Kindly contact one’s school for further information.
+The fee waiver facility is also available for 11th-grade students from low-income families.
+However, this has to be sought after by the student through the counselor or the administrative departments within the school.

 How to Register/Apply for PSAT?

 Students who wish to take the PSAT test will have to enquire whether the institution they are studying in provides the PSAT test.
-If their school does not provide the PSAT, they will have to persuade the administration to register for the same so as to take the test.
-If their institution provides the test, they will be able to find the PSAT Registration Deadline and Test Date from the administration of the institution.
+If their school does not provide the PSAT, they will have to persuade the administration to register for the same to take the test.
+If their institution provides the test, they can find the PSAT Registration Deadline and Test Date from its administration.

 Test Dates for PSAT

-The PSAT test is administered by the institution in which the student is studying and not the College Board.
-The test is generally offered by institutions on a date mostly in October which is convenient for them.
-The dates are generally termed a primary test day, Saturday test day, and alternate test day.
+The PSAT test is administered by the institution where the student is studying, not the College Board.
+Institutions generally offer the test on a date, mostly in October, which is convenient for them.
+The dates are generally termed primary test day, Saturday test day, and alternate test day.

 Syllabus and Test Structure for PSAT

-The test which is conducted within 3 hours (including breaks) has a total of 2 sections with 2 subsections each.
-The four timed sections in all are Evidence-based Reading, Writing and Language, Maths with a calculator, and Maths without a calculator.
-This structure is exactly similar to that of SAT giving the student an exact idea of how the official test works.
+The test conducted within 2 hours (including breaks) has a total of 2 sections: the Reading and Writing Section and the Math Section.
+This structure is similar to the SAT, giving the student an exact idea of how the official test works.

 Test Duration for PSAT

-The total time allotted for the test is 2 hours and 45 minutes and almost 3 hours including breaks.
+The total time allotted for the test is 2 hours and 14 minutes, excluding a 10-minute break.
 Each section has a specific time stipulated within which the section ought to be completed.
 This depends on the number of questions each section contains and the weightage of marks for the problems in question.

 Calculate PSAT Score